Coconut Palace

-The palace is shaped like an octagon (the shape given to a coconut before being served), while the roof is shaped like a traditional Filipino salakot or hat.
-Some of its highlights are the 101 coconut-shell chandelier, and the dining table made of 40,000 tiny pieces of inlaid coconut shells.
+The palace is shaped like an octagon (mimicking a fresh coconut cut before being served), while the roof is shaped like a traditional Filipino salakót or hat.
+Some of its highlights are the 101 coconut-shell chandelier, and the dining table with 40,000 tiny inlaid coconut shell pieces.
 Highlighted as one of the Cultural Center of the Philippines' most striking structures for its architecture and interiors, the palace celebrates the coconut as the ultimate "tree of life".
 From the coconut's roots to its trunk, bark, fruit, flower and shell, the palace's design, form and ornamentation echo these elements.

-Coconut Palace has been a guesthouse for many prominent visitors, including the late Libyan strongman Muammar al-Gaddafi, Brooke Shields and George Hamilton.
+Coconut Palace has been a guesthouse for many prominent visitors in the Marcos era, including the late Libyan strongman Muammar al-Gaddafi, Brooke Shields and George Hamilton.

 Coconut Palace has been featured in various television programs.
 On the fifth season of the reality series The Amazing Race, the Coconut Palace served as the "Pit Stop" when the competing teams went to Manila.
-The contestants were welcomed by Luli Arroyo, daughter of former president Gloria Macapagal Arroyo.
-The palace was made a primary filming location for the ABS-CBN television series Tanging Yaman, standing in for Malacañang Palace as the residence of the First Family.
+The contestants were welcomed by Luli Arroyo, daughter of former President Gloria Macapagal Arroyo.
+The palace was also a primary filming location for the ABS-CBN television series Princess Sarah as the all-girls boarding school of Miss Minchin, and Tanging Yaman, standing in for Malacañang Palace as the residence of the First Family.

-Coconut Palace underwent major renovations as it was being eyed as the official office and residence of the vice president of the Philippines.
-On February 11, 2011, it was officially turned over to Vice President Jejomar Binay upon the signing of a lease contract with the Government Service Insurance System (GSIS) with a monthly rental fee of ₱400,000.
+Coconut Palace underwent major renovations as it was being eyed as the official office and residence of the Vice-President.
+On February 11, 2011, it was officially turned over to Vice-President Jejomar Binay upon the signing of a lease contract with the Government Service Insurance System (GSIS), with a monthly rental fee of ₱400,000.

-Coconut Palace eyes Vice President Sara Duterte as the permanent residence and official Office of the Vice President of the Philippines for the future Philippine vice presidents.